 - Proven to work at -30C/F

-- Hose core made of high purity LLDPE: A flexible, non-contaminating food grade material.
+- Heavy duty hose core made of high purity LLDPE: A flexible, non-contaminating food grade material.

 - Includes electrical heating cable for frost protection or temperature maintenance.

 - Draws 1.5A per 25 foot hose length